norinhossamm/Bank-Customer-Churn-Prediction/README.md

 ## Results and Conclusion:

 The tables below summarize the performance of three models—Random Forest, XGBoost, and LightGBM—using metrics such as precision, recall, F1-score, accuracy, and AUC.
 Table 1 presents the results for the Random Forest model, Table 2 covers the XGBoost model, and Table 3 highlights the LightGBM model, which delivered the best outcomes.
-These tables offer a comprehensive comparison of each model's effectiveness under different configurations and preprocessing techniques.
+These tables offer a comprehensive comparison of each model's effectiveness under different preprocessing techniques.

 <div align=center>
 <img width="325" alt="Screenshot 2024-08-06 at 10 08 02 PM" src="https://github.com/user-attachments/assets/530e5984-8651-4ace-9574-fe78777f723f">